AtrafanaSchool

 In this video you can watch and listen to the whole piece Cepa Andaluza (Buleria) by Paco de Lucia (from Furnte y Caudal).

-If you don't have access to the annotations due to mobile use, you can follow the links below to watch each flamenco guitar exercise separately:
+You can follow the links below to watch each flamenco guitar exercise separately:

 01 - Free Stroke Exercise - 18 Cepa Andaluza (Buleria) INTRO by Paco de Lucia